argoproj/argo-cd/docs/developer-guide/extensions/ui-extensions.md

 - `component: ExtensionComponent` is a React component that receives the following properties:

   - application: Application - Argo CD Application resource;
-  - resource: State - the Kubernetes resource object;
+  - resource: State - the kubernetes resource object;
   - tree: ApplicationTree - includes list of all resources that comprise the application;

   See properties interfaces in [models.ts](https://github.com/argoproj/argo-cd/blob/master/ui/src/app/shared/models.ts)